 Code Section 162(m) limits the tax deduction available to public companies for annual compensation paid to the chief executive officer and three other most highly paid executive officers other than the chief financial officer ("covered employees") in excess of \$1 million, unless the compensation qualifies as "performance-based" or is otherwise exempt.
-The Plan provides the Compensation Committee with the ability to award performance-based compensation to covered employees that is exempt from the tax deduction limits of Code Section 162(m), in part by setting limits on awards that an individual participant can receive in any year under the Plan: (i) no more than 2 million shares may be subject to stock options and stock appreciation rights; and (ii) no more than \$15 million worth of shares or units granted under the award by the fair market value of a common share on the date of grant.
+The Plan provides the Compensation Committee with the ability to award performance-based compensation to covered employees that is exempt from the tax deduction limits of Code Section 162(m), in part by setting limits on awards that an individual participant can receive in any year under the Plan: (i) no more than 2 million shares may be subject to stock options and stock appreciation rights; and (ii) no more than \$15 million worth of shares may be subject to Full Value Awards that are performance awards, determined by multiplying the number of shares or units granted under the award by the fair market value of a common share on the date of grant.
 However, Abbott may provide compensation under the Plan that is not deductible.